La Voz (Mexican TV series)

 La Voz (Spanish for The Voice) is a Mexican singing competition television series broadcast on Azteca Uno.
-The show originally premiered September 11, 2011 on Las Estrellas.
-It is based on the format of The Voice of Holland originated in the Netherlands and part of the international franchise The Voice created by television producer John de Mol.
+The show originally premiered 11 September 2011, on Las Estrellas.
+It is based on the format of The Voice of Holland originated in the Netherlands and part of the international franchise The Voice created by television producer John de Mol Jr..

 Mexico was the first Spanish-speaking country to adapt this format and the first among 6 globally.
 The series' first episode scored a rating of 28.2/47.1, surpassing Spanish-language TV series La Academia rating of 9.6/17.

 The last series produced by Televisa had Lele Pons as host and Maluma, Anitta, Carlos Rivera and Natalia Jiménez as jury.
 In 2019, the license of The Voice format was acquired from Televisa to TV Azteca.
 A new edition was announced for this season under a different title (La Voz instead of La Voz...
 México) with the leadership of Jimena Pérez and with Ricardo Montaner, Yahir, Belinda and Lupillo Rivera as coaches.

-La Voz!
-TV Azteca loses contract and broadcasting rights The problems presented in the last season of the reality show prompted the production to break the contract for new editions.
-TV Azteca, which announced in November 2022 that it would no longer have the rights to the La Voz singing contest, so the last seasons in all their versions were the last we will see at Azteca UNO.
+The most recent season was aired from June to August 2022 with David Bisbal, Yuridia, Ha*Ash, and Joss Favela forming the coaching panel.

 Program

-The oficial website says of the program:
+The official website says of the program:

 This program has already become a very famous, because unlike other programs so far, this is divided into three parts and the artist do not have to be locked up almost half a year with teachers in a school.

 Format

 The series consisted of three phases: Blind audition, Battle phase, and Performance shows.
-Four judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process (12 members in season 1-3 & 5–7, 16 in season 4, 51 in season 8 and 42 in season 9 and 39 in season 10, 30 on season 11).
+Four judges/coaches, all noteworthy recording artists, choose teams of contestants through a blind audition process (12 members in season 1-3 & 5–7, 16 in season 4, 51 in season 8, 42 in season 9, 39 in season 10, 30 on season 11).
 After being acquired by TV Azteca in season 8, the show featured the Blind auditions, Knockouts, Battles and Performance Shows.